MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/python/install-deps.md

 - `path` - the path used here is specific to Ubuntu so change it if using other OS runners.
 - `key` - look to see if there is a cache hit for the corresponding requirements file.
+- Adjust the hashfiles value if your requirements file is at the root.